MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Introduction

-In summary, the contributions of our method are: \begin{itemize} \item We propose the task of parameter-efficient VTR (PE-VTR) to promote the real-world application of VTR.
-Current VTR methods encounter the applicability issue due to large parameter overhead. \item We propose a novel method named MV-Adapter for tackling PE-VTR.
-Two novel modules: temporal adaptation and cross-modality interaction are introduced to address the adaptation and efficiency challenges of PE-VTR. \item We conduct extensive experiments on five widely-used VTR datasets to validate the effectiveness of MV-Adapter.
-It reaches on-par or better performance than standard fine-tuning and achieves the best trade-off between performance and efficiency among all competing methods.
-Besides, we notice the severe performance variations when benchmarking VTR models which however are NOT unraveled previously.
-We thus report the average results of multi-runs for drawing convincing conclusions.
-We call the attention of the community to this issue in future works. \end{itemize}
+In summary, the contributions of our method are: \begin{itemize} \item We are among the first to take on the task of parameter-efficient VTR (PE-VTR) to promote its real-world applications.
+Current VTR methods face issues with applicability due to their large parameter overhead. \item We propose a novel method called MV-Adapter to tackle PE-VTR, including two novel modules: temporal adaptation and cross modality tying.
+These modules effectively address the adaptation and efficiency challenges. \item We conduct extensive experiments on five widely-used VTR datasets to evaluate the performance of MV-Adapter.
+The results show that it achieves comparable or even better performance than standard full fine-tuning, and it also achieves the best trade-off between performance and efficiency among all competing methods. \end{itemize}